 Bipolar Disorder in Children: Helping Your Child Prevent Manic Episodes

-according to the doctor's instructions to help reduce the number of manic
+- Take medicines according to the doctor's instructions to help reduce the number of manic episodes.

-certain people at school or at home who know how to help during a manic
+- Have certain people at school or at home who know how to help during a manic episode.

 How do I help my child manage a manic episode?